xLightsSequencer/xLights/README.txt

    -- enh (keith)   Add import to xSchedule to allow importing of xLights 4 schedules.
    -- enh (keith)   Make LOR import more like xLights import ... using a tree rather than a grid.
 There is some risk this breaks "CCR"
                     import mode in which case someone needs to send me a sample file.
+   -- enh (keith)   Make Vixen 2 import more like xLights import ... using a tree rather than a grid.
    -- bug (keith)   Fix erasure of outputs on setup when changing to a new empty folder -- enh (keith)   Give mapping files an extension (*.xmap) to make them easier to locate 2017.2  Jan 31, 2017